Cody Bellinger Player Props: Cubs vs. Nationals

-On Tuesday, Cody Bellinger (.703 slugging percentage in past 10 games, including four home runs) and the Chicago Cubs face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:05 PM ET.
+Cody Bellinger -- with a slugging percentage of .778 in his past 10 games, including four home runs -- will be in action for the Chicago Cubs against the Washington Nationals, with Jake Irvin on the hill, on May 3 at 7:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Nationals.
+He strung together two hits (going 2-for-4 with a double) in his last game against the Nationals.

 Cody Bellinger Game Info & Props vs. the Nationals